 - a.
-Any recipient of an administrative citation in which fines are imposed may contest that there was a violation of this Ordinance or that the recipient is the responsible party, by completing a request for hearing form and returning it to the District office within thirty (30) days from the date of the administrative citation, together with an advance deposit of the fine(s). - b.
+All fine(s) assessed shall be payable to the District unless otherwise directed on the citation.
+Payment must be made within thirty (30) days from the date of the administrative citation. - b.
+Any fine paid shall be refunded in accordance with Section 7.g.ii., if it is determined after a hearing or appeal, the person charged with the administrative citation was not responsible for the violation, or that there was no violation as charged in the administrative citation. - c.
+Payment of fines under this Ordinance shall not excuse or discharge any continuation or repeated occurrence of the violation that is the subject of the administrative citation. - d.
+Any person who fails to pay the District any fine imposed pursuant to this Ordinance on or before the date that fine is due, shall also be liable for the payment of a late payment charge of 10% of administrative citation fine quantity. - 6.
+Hearing Request. - Any recipient of an administrative citation in which fines are imposed may contest that there was a violation of this Ordinance or that the recipient is the responsible party, by completing a request for hearing form and returning it to the District office within thirty (30) days from the date of the administrative citation, together with an advance deposit of the fine(s). - b.
 A request for hearing form may be obtained from the District's office, 6332 Clark Road, Paradise CA. - c.
 The person requesting the hearing shall be notified of the time and place set for the hearing at least ten (10) days prior to the date of the hearing. - d.
-If the Compliance Officer submits an additional written report concerning the administrative citations to the Hearing Officer for consideration at the hearing, then a copy of this report shall also be served on the person requesting the hearing at least five (5) days prior to the date of the hearing.

-7. Hearing Procedure.

-- a.
-No hearing to contest an administrative citation before a Hearing Officer shall be held unless the fine(s) has been deposited with the District in advance. - b.
-A hearing before the Hearing Officer shall be set for a date that is not less than fifteen (15) days and not more than sixty (60) days from the date that the request for hearing is filed in accordance with the provisions of this Ordinance. - c.
+If the Compliance Officer submits an additional written report concerning the administrative citations to the Hearing Officer for consideration at the hearing, then a copy of this report shall also be served on the person requesting the hearing at least five (5) days prior to the date of the hearing. - 7.
+Hearing Procedure. - a.
+No hearing to contest an administrative citation before a Hearing Officer shall be held unless the fine(s) has been deposited with the District in advance. - A hearing before the Hearing Officer shall be set for a date that is not less than fifteen (15) days and not more than sixty (60) days from the date that the request for hearing is filed in accordance with the provisions of this Ordinance. - c.
 At the hearing, the party contesting the administrative citation shall be given the opportunity to testify and to present evidence concerning the administrative citation.